Oxore/libf8/README.md

 ```

 It will produce a `libf8.a` archive you can use for static linkage.
-Use `-l:libf8.a` flag while linking with it.
+Use `-l:libf8.a` flag while linking with it or use it just as any other `.o` object file.

 Build without tests: